 This is an honour based system.
 If you have a GPX file, link to strava or other training platform then we will ask you to enter that alongside your manual time entry.
 To be eligible for awards (winners of each distance and each category) you need to upload files as proof of your run(s).
 However if you don't have access to a watch, phone or other recording device or prefer not to use them - no proof is required to be eligible as a finisher, just enter your times manually.

 You can download a high resolution version of this image by Owen Delaney here

 *Free Entries to those in need or who have been impacted by the ongoing situation.
 We have set up a ‘Community’ ticket.
 These are free entries to the One Community event.
 Runners have emailed us to say that they’d like to contribute to help others who have suffered loss of income as a result of the ongoing crisis.
 Those people have made donations, which we have in turn matched so that we have an available pool of funds to be allocated to those who can’t afford to take part but would like to.
 Please email us here to request access to a private registration link.
 No explanation is required and none will be asked for, if you email (by clicking here) us we will simply send you a link to be able to register just like anybody else, but at no cost.

-Centurion Running coaches James Elson and Robbie Britton have recorded a podcast available here, where they discuss the different ways to approach the event, and share some tips and advice of things to consider in planning for and running the event.
+Centurion Running coaches James Elson and Robbie Britton recorded a podcast for the first edition of this event (available here).
+They discuss the different ways to approach the format, and share some tips and advice of things to consider in planning for and running.
 They focus on the longer distances but there is some food for thought for runners entered into all distances and all abilities.

 The two have also put together some sample schedules based around consistency and completing the event as sustainably as possible for the 50 mile and 100 mile distances which are availble here (50 mile) and here (100 mile).